 If you are trying to learn how to use watercolors, acrylic/oil paint, charcoal, digital, graphite and copic markers at the same time, you will spread your focus - too thin.
 It will take you much longer to reach competency in any one of them compared to if you just focused all your energy and effort into one.
-If you want to progress quickly, focus on one medium.
-Graphite pencils or iPad is what I would recommend starting with.
+If you want to learn how to start tattooing fast and progress quickly, focus on one medium.
+Graphite pencils or iPad are what I would recommend starting with.

 Practicing on Fake Skin

 You should not practice tattooing on people.
 That’s what fake skin is for.
 Learning on practice skin massively reduces the amount of bad tattoos that you do in the beginning of your career.
 When you can do a smooth shade, pack color, and pull a clean line in a single pass without any blowouts then you are ready for real skin.

 Practicing on fake skin also offers these additional benefits:

 That last point is one of the most important parts of learning to tattoo.
 Friends and family, if they’re willing to get a tattoo, will not be available every day for you to practice.
 Additionally, when you first start, you’ll be giving them free tattoos, since most people will be doing you a favor by letting you practice on them.
 Because they won’t be placing deposits, they’ll often cancel/ reschedule, giving you fewer opportunities to improve.

 When this happens and you’re only tattooing once or twice a week, it’s hard to get better.
 Even if you can see a mistake you made, you won’t be able to apply what you learned until the next week - or whenever you have another opportunity to tattoo.
 By then, you’ll forget what you learned and continue to make the same mistakes.